Analysis | Kevin McCarthy has no idea what to do

-To be clear, McConnell voted against Donald Trump’s impeachment (on a technicality) and fought the creation of a bipartisan Jan.
+To be clear, McConnell voted against President Donald Trump’s impeachment (on a technicality) and fought the creation of a bipartisan Jan.
 6 commission.
 But he has also provided perhaps the most significant counterpoint to his party’s attempts to downplay and revise the history of Jan.
 6. He also staked out a clear position on Trump’s culpability for Jan.
 6 and hasn’t backed off it — unlike his House counterpart, Minority Leader Kevin McCarthy (R-Calif.).

 McCarthy, indeed, presents another matter entirely.

-McCarthy’s attempt to guide his party’s admittedly-more-unwieldy House contingent through the Trump era has long been torturous, but this week has really driven it home.
+McCarthy’s attempt to guide his party’s admittedly more unwieldy House contingent through the Trump era has long been torturous, but this week has really driven it home.

 While a bevy of Republicans has spoken out against the RNC censure resolution, McCarthy on Tuesday quite literally fled questions about whether he agreed with it — and on multiple occasions.
 He defended the “legitimate political discourse” language the censures used, but he declined to say whether he supported the censures.